ondracek-lukas/toptreelib/README.md

 before next operation the temporary part is destroyed unrolling all structural changes.
 No links/cuts are forced in this case.

-Access to the topmost cluster data (calling `getRootData` method) forces delayed joins in the whole tree.
+Access to the topmost cluster data (calling `getExposedData` method) forces delayed joins in the whole tree.
 If the last operation was expose, even some splits in the original tree may be forced;
 following rollback then forces splits in the temporal part of the tree.
 If multiple user data classes are used, only data of the needed one are propagated.